-Research in the Jamieson lab focuses on understanding the effects of anthropogenic environmental change on the ecology of plants in natural and agroecosystems.
+Research in the Jamieson lab focuses on understanding the effects of anthropogenic environmental change on the ecology of plant-insect interactions in natural and agroecosystems.

 We are interested in research addressing various global change factors, including land-use and land-cover change, nitrogen deposition, and climate change.

 More specifically, we study the effects of anthropogenic disturbances and other environmental attributes on plant performance and defense traits in addition to ecological interactions between plants and insects.

 Past, current, and future investigations focus on plant interactions with beneficial insects, such as pollinators, and antagonistic insects, such as herbivores.

 Plant productivity and phytochemistry in urban agriculture

 Bee communities and pollinator services in agroecosystems – urban, suburban, rural